Sly31-ci/WishHive/README.md

 3. Add products from marketplace or custom items
 4. **Collaborate**: Chat with friends or set up a Group Gift (Cagnotte)
 5. Share wishlist via link/QR code
-6. Monitor views, reactions, and purchases
+6. Monitor views, reactions, and purchases with **Live Notifications**
 7. Earn rewards and unlock badges

 ### Buyer